Guidance for Meeting Disclosure Requirements

 Starters and Leavers

 If you have individuals covered by the report who were appointed or left during the reporting year you should include the date of appointment, or last day of service as appropriate.
-You should only disclose the pension information that relates to the period during which they were in a post.
-However, you should also disclose the full year equivalent of the salary.
+You should only show the pension information that relates to the period during which they were in a post.
+However, you should also show the full year equivalent of the salary.

 Opt Out